urschrei/convertbng/README.md

 `pip install convertbng`

 ##Note
-`convertbng` is currently only available in Wheel format for OSX, though standard installation for `*nix` using pip from PyPI works, and **doesn't require a Rust installation**, though it you'll need `gcc`.
-Windows support is…forthcoming.
+`convertbng` is currently available as a [manylinux](https://www.python.org/dev/peps/pep-0513/) wheel, and an OS X wheel.
+Windows support is forthcoming.

 #Usage
 The functions accept either a sequence (such as a list or numpy array) of longitude or easting values and a sequence of latitude or northing values, **or** a single longitude/easting value and single latitude/northing value.
 Note the return type: